kimwalisch/primecount/README.md

 [![Build Status](https://travis-ci.org/kimwalisch/primecount.svg)](https://travis-ci.org/kimwalisch/primecount)

-primecount is a command-line program and C++ library that counts the primes below an integer x&nbsp;<&nbsp;2<sup>63</sup> using fast implementations of the prime counting function pi(x).
+primecount is a command-line program and C++ library that counts the primes below an integer x&nbsp;<&nbsp;2<sup>63</sup> using highly optimized implementations of the prime counting function pi(x).
 So far primecount offers the option to count primes using the algorithms of Legendre, Meissel, Lehmer, Lagarias-Miller-Odlyzko and Deleglise-Rivat.
 All implementations have been parallelized using OpenMP.

 ### Algorithms and complexity